alexgo-io/alex-v1-docs/trading-lending-and-borrowing/trading-pool/README.md

 ### Slippage
 In the Automated Market Maker (AMM) Pool contract, slippage refers to the difference between the calculated amount of the target token and the configured maximum or minimum limit during a transaction.
 If no limit is set, the default limits are `u340282366920938463463374607431768211455` (the maximum value for `uint` type in Clarity language: `2**128 - 1`) for the maximum and `u0` for the minimum.
 These limits are enforced within the pool contract and are validated using the custom error `ERR-EXCEEDS-MAX-SLIPPAGE`.

-## <mark style="color:red;">Caution on fixed notation</mark>
-Please note we use 8-digit fixed notation to represent decimals.
-If you interact directly with any of our contracts, you must provide all numbers in the correct format.
-For example, 1 should be passed as 10,000,000 (= 1e8), i.e. 1.00000000.

-## Implementation
-Refer to the Trading Pool contracts technical [documentation](../../developers/protocol-contracts/README.md#alex-dao-amm-trading-pool).